swills/errorsis/README.md

 ## Overview
-ErrorsIs is a custom Go linter that detects incorrect usage of the `errors.Is()` function, specifically targeting cases where the second argument is a pointer to a struct that does not properly implement the `error` interface.
+ErrorsIs is a custom Go linter that detects incorrect usage of the `errors.Is()` function, specifically focusing on cases where the second argument is a pointer to a struct that does not properly implement the `error` interface.

 ## Features
 - Detects improper usage of `errors.Is()` where the second argument is a